 Women and men of any age may be candidates for sclerotherapy, but most are 30 to 60

-years in age.
+years old.
 Spider veins are more common in women.
-Men do have spider veins, but
+Men do have spider veins.
+But they

-often do not consider them to be a cosmetic problem because the veins are usually
+often don't think they're a cosmetic problem because the veins are often hidden by

 Pregnant or breastfeeding women should postpone sclerotherapy treatment.
-Further,
+It's not

-A compression bandage may be applied on the treated area following the procedure.
+A compression bandage may be put on the treated area.
+You may be advised to wear support